 While it may seem like quite an imposing building, with its stark white façade, towering Greek pillars, and massive doors opening out onto the Company’s Gardens – the interior of the Iziko South African National Gallery is as warm and familiar as a Xhosa mud hut.
 Our friendly Gallery staff are waiting to welcome you to experience the beauty of our national heritage.

 Visitors to Iziko Museums of South Africa always express themselves, either through the visitor comments books or via our social media platforms.
 Here are what some visitors had to say about their experiences at our museums.

-A belated – yet significant – step has been taken to acknowledge Oliver Tambo’s pivotal contribution to the freedom struggle in South Africa.
-Twenty years after his death, a world class exhibition will be hosted by Iziko Museums of South Africa.
-Imbued with historical resonance, this seminal tribute to Tambo, or “OR”, as he was lovingly known, will be launched on the eve of Human Rights Day, or Sharpeville Day as this day was previously known.
+In acknowledgment of the man who was and whose legacy in South Africa lives on, Iziko Museums of South Africahosts a world class exhibition in tribute to Oliver Tambo at the Iziko Slave Lodge.
+Twenty years after his death, a belated – yet significant – step has been taken to honour the pivotal contribution he made to the freedom struggle in South Africa.
+Imbued with historical resonance, this seminal tribute to Tambo, or “OR”, as he was lovingly known, was launched on the eve of Human Rights Day, or Sharpeville Day as this day was previously known.

 Finely carved and remarkably serene-looking, a mask from Nootka Sound, on the north-west coast of America is one of the finest pieces in the Iziko Social History collections.
 Interestingly, it is not from Africa, the main focus of our collections, but from almost literally the other side of the world.
 In this way, its fascinating history, starting in the 1700s, echoes the diversity and depth of the collections and interests of Iziko Museums of South Africa.